Ophites: Pseudo-Tertullian

 Christ did not exist in the flesh (Christum autem non in substantia carnis fuisse; 2.4); that they extolled the serpent and preferred it to Christ (serpentem magnificant in tantum, ut ilium etiam ipsi Christo praeferant; 2.1); and that Christ imitated (imitor) Moses' serpent's sacred power (Num 21:6-9) saying, "And just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up (John 3:14)" (Haer.
 2:1).
 In addition, Eve is said to have believed the serpent, as if it had been God the Son (Eua quasi filio deo crediredat; 2.4).

 The name "Jesus" is not mentioned in the account.
 Epiphanius's account differs from that of Pseudo-Tertullian only in a few places.
-According to the former, the Ophites did not actually prefer the snake to Christ, but thought them identical (Pan.
-37.1.2; 2.6; 6.5-6; 8.1).
+According to the former, the Ophites did not actually prefer the snake to Christ, but thought them identical.

 Hippolytus

 Syntagma

 This lost earlier treatise of Hippolytus appears to have contained a section on the Ophites, following that on the Nicolaitans, with whom they were brought into connection.
-Philaster has mistakenly (obviously) transposed this and two other sections, beginning his treatise on heresies with the Ophites, and making the Ophites, Cainites, and Sethians pre-Christian sects.
+Philaster has mistakenly transposed this and two other sections, beginning his treatise on heresies with the Ophites, and making the Ophites, Cainites, and Sethians pre-Christian sects.
 The section of Hippolytus appears to have given a condensed account of the mythological story told by Irenaeus.
 In giving the name Ophite, however, he appears to have brought into greater prominence than Irenaeus the characteristics of the sect indicated by the word, their honour of the serpent, whom they even preferred to Christ, their venerating him because he taught our first parents the knowledge of good and evil, their use of the references to the brazen serpent in the Old and New Testament, and their introduction of the serpent into their Eucharistic celebration.